lrcfmd/Site-Net/README.md

 ### long-range analysis.ipynb ###

 this jupyter notebook contains instructions on how to obtain the long-range coefficient plots after running predict_reproduce.py.
-This work is analysis requires the external application CrystIT, which has been provided for this purpose.
+This analysis requires the external application CrystIT, which has been provided for this purpose.
+The notebook will prompt when to use the external CrystIT application and how to use the outputs to obtain the required plots.

 ## configuring the model
 yaml is used to configure the models, the paper parameters are defined in the config folder and can be adjusted.